 BEEFY Term for reds meaning solid or chunky.

 BERRYLIKE Equates with the ripe, sweet, fruity quality of blackberries, raspberries, cranberries and cherries.
 The aroma and taste of red wines, particularly Zinfandel, are often partly described with this adjective.

 BIG The overall flavour of a wine, white or red, that has full, rich flavours.
-“Big” red wines are often tannic.
-“Big” white wines are generally high in alcohol and glycerin.
+These “Big” red wines are often tannic.
+Those “Big” white wines are generally high in alcohol and glycerin.
 Sometimes implies clumsiness, the opposite of elegance.
 Generally positive, but context is essential – (eg: A Bordeaux red wine should not be as “big” as a California Cabernet Sauvignon).

 BITTER One of the four basic tastes.
 A major source of bitterness is the tannin content of a wine.
 Some grapes – (Gewurztraminer, Muscat) – have a distinct bitter edge to their flavour.
 If the bitter component dominates in the aroma or taste of a wine it is considered a fault.
 Sweet dessert wines may have an enhanced bitter component that complements the other flavours making for a successful overall taste balance.

 BODY The effect on the taster’s palate usually experienced from a combination of alcohol, glycerin and sugar content.
 Often described as “full”, “meaty” or “weighty”.